The change of preference period explained for Year 12s

 Finally, give yourself a break if things don’t go according to plan and you don’t receive the offers you wanted.
 While high schools put a lot of pressure on you to achieve a high ATAR, the reality is that there are plenty of other ways to get into university.
 One option is to go through Open Universities Australia.

 We can help you get into an undergraduate degree through single subject entry.
-Basically, you study about four foundational subjects from your chosen course through us online.
+Basically, you study 2 to 4 foundational subjects from your chosen course through us online.
 These subjects don’t have entry requirements, so you’re allowed to enrol no matter your ATAR.

 As long as you successfully complete these subjects, you can then transition into the related full-length degree.
 You can keep studying the degree online, or switch to an on-campus place if you want—it’s up to you.
 Taylah is just one example of a Year 12 student who got into uni this way.